 The name Acacia is a girl's name of Greek origin meaning "thorny".
 Acacia and is often added to lists like Flower Names for Girls and discussed in our forums with posts like "Olivia and Ian: A Brother - Sister Name Chain".

 From the experts:

-Acacia is an attractive, rarely used Greek nature name enhanced by its popular beginning-and-ending-with 'a'-construct, and is gradually beginning to catch on with baby namers.
+Acacia is an attractive, rarely used Greek flower name enhanced by its popular beginning-and-ending-with 'a'-construct, and is gradually beginning to catch on with baby namers.

 The acacia is a shrub of the mimosa family, with clusters of showy white or yellow blossoms, which symbolizes resurrection and immortality--making the name especially appropriate for an Easter-season baby.

 Named by an early Greek botanist, the acacia is known for its fine wood and medicinal properties.
 It also has biblical ties, since the Ark of the Covenant was made out of Acacia wood.

 As a given name, Acacia has had some popularity in Australia, where the acacia (sometimes known there as the wattle) is a common plant and sometime national symbol.

 - Tree Baby Names

 - Vowel Baby Names for Girls